henmja/Digital-Signature-using-RSA-and-SHA-256/README.md

 Digital Signature

 This program is a reduced version of a digital signature using SHA-256 as the hashing algorithm (the receiver compares the sender's hash with his/her own hash to verify the signature) and RSA to create the signature.
-I have uploaded a picture of the building blocks (bb.png).

 Design and Implementation